syamfarh/tp/docs/UserGuide.md

 ```

 where X are the details of the deleted persons
-* Size of address book is reduced by however many indexes were entered. (i.e if you entered delete 2 3 4, as you entered 3 indexes, the size of the address book decreases by 3)
+* Size of address book is reduced by however many indexes were entered (i.e if you entered delete 2 3 4, as you entered 3 indexes, the size of the address book decreases by 3)
 * GUI reflects that deleted contacts are now no longer there

 ![delete format](images/delete-UG/deleteafter.png